thxred/goprotimelapse/README.md

 # GoProTimeLapse
-A shell script that uses GoPro http command's to create a timelapse
+A shell script that uses GoPro http command's to create a timelapse.

 This project is the combination of a GoPro camera and a computer with the Linux operating system.
 Using a shell script and tools like FFMPEG, ImageMagick, FLock and the Crontab service.